PBCAR/PThelper_Archive/README.md

 #### The `plot_summary()` Function:

-The end of the pre-processing stage should finish with a visual inspection of both the consumption and expenditure across the prices of the purchase task.
+The end of the pre-processing stage should finish with a visual inspection of both consumption and expenditure across the prices of the purchase task.
 This can be achieved using the `plot_summary()` function:

 ```
 plot_summary(PT3, id_var = "ID")